Fahrrader/DE-Assignment/README.md

 # DE-Assignment

-This program uses Java 9.0 and JavaFX 8.
+This program uses JDK 9.0 and JavaFX 8.